Guarani Esporte Clube (CE)

 Guarani Esporte Clube, commonly known as Guarani de Juazeiro, is a Brazilian football club based in Juazeiro do Norte, Ceará state.
-They won the Copa Integração once and compete in the Série D.
+They won the Copa Integração once and compete in the second division of Ceará's state championship.

 History

 The club was founded on April 10, 1941.
 Guarani de Juazeiro won the Campeonato Cearense Second Level in 2004, and in 2006.
 They won the Copa Integração in 2006.
 Guarani competed in the Série D in 2011, when they were eliminated in the First Stage, after finishing in the third position in their group.